 All students must meet with a field advisor at least 3 months before they expect to take the exam.
 At that time, the field advisor will work with you to determine a date for the exam and share details about the specific process.

-In most cases, field exams are offered once per semester.
-They are administered as either 1) inclass, closed-book exams taken in one day, or 2) take-home, open-book exams taken over 2-4 days.
-(As noted above, the public and nonprofit management field requires students to write a scholarly paper instead of taking an exam.)
+The schedules for field exams are determined by the field advisors for the field, and it is described in the section of the handbook on fields.
 In all fields, the exams are read by at least two graders, and a single, unified grade is provided to the student no more than 4 weeks after submitting the exam.
+Grading is done on a blinded basis, so that graders do not know the identity of the student being graded.
 Performance Expectations: